Want to grow your LinkedIn followers and get your content noticed on LinkedIn? Here’s what I learned while getting over 27k LinkedIn followers.

 I have noticed that whenever I post about my industry (social media marketing or blogging), more people read, comment on and share my posts.
 Posts that I write on other topics don’t do as well.

-According to the source here, the two biggest reasons professionals access content on LinkedIn is to “keep up with industry news” and “discover new ideas within the industry.”
+According to the source here, the two biggest reasons professionals access content on LinkedIn are to “keep up with industry news” and “discover new ideas within the industry.”
 So stick to writing about what you know best – your industry.

 4. Be a bit controversial